NOAA-OWP/lstm/README.md

 * `hourly_slope_mean_precip_temp`: This model was trained to ingest only two atmospheric forcings (total precipitation and temperature) and two static attributes (basin mean slope and elevation).
 * `hourly_all_forcings_lat_lon_elev`: This model was trained to ingest eight atmospheric forcings (total precipitation, longwave radiation, shortwave radiation, pressure, specific humidity, temperature, wind in the X and Y directions) and three static attributes (basin mean elevation, latitude and longitude).

-These three models are trained with different inputs, but they all will run with the same [BMI](./src/bmi_lstm.py) and [LSTM](./src/nextgen_cuda_lstm.py) model.
+These three models are trained with different inputs, but they all will run with the same [BMI](./lstm/bmi_lstm.py) and [LSTM](./lstm/nextgen_cuda_lstm.py) model.

 ## Dependencies
 Running this model requires python and the libraries listed in the [environment file](./environment.yml).
 This example uses [Anaconda](https://www.anaconda.com), but it isn’t a requirement.
 You can opt to set up a python environment without it by using the libraries specified in the `environment.yml` file.
 If you have Anaconda, you can easily create an environment (`bmi_lstm`) with the required libraries using:  `conda env create -f environment.yml`.

 Notice that `xarray` has a specific version defined in the environment file (0.14.0) as the newer versions are incompatible with the current example files.
 The same goes for `llvm-openmp`, which we set to version 10.0.0 in the dependencies.
 On some Mac Anaconda releases, users received an error message stating `OMP: Error #15: Initializing libiomp5.dylib, but found libomp.dylib already initialized.` If you get this message, please make sure you have ` - llvm-openmp=10.0.0` set in your environment.yml file.
-More information on different solutions to resolving this issue can be found [here](https://stackoverflow.com/questions/62903775/intel-mkl-error-using-conda-and-matplotlib-library-not-loaded-rpath-libiomp5) and [here](https://stackoverflow.com/questions/62903775/intel-mkl-error-using-conda-and-matplotlib-library-not-loaded-rpath-libiomp5).
+More information on different solutions to resolving this issue can be found [here](https://stackoverflow.com/questions/62903775/intel-mkl-error-using-conda-and-matplotlib-library-not-loaded-rpath-libiomp5).

 If at any point you want to see the full list of the packages and dependencies in your activated `bmi_lstm` environment, run `conda env export > environment_<rename>.yml` replacing `<rename>` with your text of choice to avoid overwriting the original `environment.yml` file.